The Modern Lovers: The original Modern Lovers, 1970–1974

 In April 1972, the Modern Lovers traveled to Los Angeles where they held two demo sessions: the first was produced by the Velvet Underground's John Cale for Warner Bros. while the second was produced by Allan Mason for A&M. These sessions were later used on the band's debut album.
 While in California the band also performed live, and one gig at the Long Branch Saloon in Berkeley was later issued as a live album.
 Producer Kim Fowley courted the band, traveling to Boston to produce some poor-quality demos in June 1972.
 Felice rejoined the group for a few months after his graduation, and the band moved together to live in Cohasset, Massachusetts.

 The Modern Lovers continued to be a popular live attraction, and on New Year's Eve 1972 supported the New York Dolls at the Mercer Arts Center on a bill which also included Suicide and Wayne County.
 Early in 1973 they were finally signed by Warner Brothers.
 However, before returning to the studio in Los Angeles to work with Cale, the group accepted an offer to play a residency at the Inverurie Hotel in Bermuda, owned by the family of a friend of Ernie Brooks.
 While there, Richman heard and became strongly influenced by the laid-back style of the local musicians, as documented in his later song "Monologue About Bermuda".
 There were also growing personality clashes among band members.

 Although on the band's return Richman agreed to record his earlier songs, he was anxious to move in a different musical direction.
 He wanted to scrap all of the tracks they had recorded and start over with a mellower, more lyrical sound.
 The rest of the band, while not opposed to such a shift later, insisted that they record as they sounded now.
 However, the sessions with Cale in September 1973 also coincided with the death of their friend Gram Parsons (a former Harvard student, like Harrison and Brooks), and produced no usable recordings.
-The record company then recruited Kim Fowley to produce more sessions with the band, this time at Gold Star Studios, with better results.
-Recordings from these sessions with Fowley were later released in 1981 on an album titled The Original Modern Lovers (reissued on CD by Bomp Records in 2000).